dylanjacobb/hw6-weather-dashboard/README.md

 # hw6-weather-dashboard

-Going to ask for a resubmission in two weeks once I've had time to grasp much of the concepts better

 ## **Project Description**

 For this project we wre tasked with creating a weather dashboard that correctly displayed the weather depending on what city a user searched for.
 We were tasked with the following assingments: